Kameron2442/js-challenge-boilerplate/README.md

 2. The .csv files uploaded always come from the Ingenious machine

 ## Installation
-Run in terminal: "npm i"
+Run in terminal "npm i" to install dependencies.

 ***This was developed against:***